Spy catcher rivals – using AI in counter intelligence

 On intelligence research vs intelligence analysis

-On spy catchers and counter-intelligence
+On spy catchers and counter intelligence

-This is an extraordinary book that distils his experience of catching spies, including his “ten commandments” for practitioners.
+It’s an extraordinary book that distils his experience of catching spies, including his “ten commandments” for practitioners.
 I found it a good read, with 12 real cases and anecdotes from many others.

-The book is also an eye-opener to the almost obsessive mindset of people who hunt for spies and protect against them.
-Perhaps they have to be like that to avoid the feelings of guilt others would have, and to have the persistence to keep going against so many obstacles.
-I was intrigued by Olson’s repeated reiterations of his anger against people who spy against the US.
-Good writing practice for textbooks is to avoid displaying emotions, but it was so deep inside him that he wrote in his own way.
+The book is also an eye-opener to the almost obsessive mindset of CI people, in their hunt for spies.
+Perhaps they have to be like that to avoid the feelings of guilt about suspecting even close friends, and to have the persistence to keep going when there are so many obstacles.

-If you want a study of the morality of counter-intelligence, this is the wrong book.
+If you want a study of the morality of counter intelligence, this is the wrong book.
 The author’s mind is decided.
 Try something like “Principled Spying: The Ethics of Secret Intelligence”, by David Omand and Mark Phythian, Oxford University Press. https://global.oup.com/academic/product/principled-spying-9780198785590